libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 security protocol handshake, thus there is no need to perform another multistream-selection negotiation for multiplexer negotiation.

-In order to achieve the above stated goal, each candidate multiplexer will be represented by a protocol name/code, and the candidate multiplexers are supplied to the security protocol's handshake process as a list of protocol names.

 If the client and server agree upon the common multiplexer to be used, then the result of the multiplexer negotiation is used as the selected stream multiplexer.
 If no agreement is reached upon by the client and server then the